pandas

 From NumPy we are already familiar with the shape attribute, which indicates that the data frame has 49 rows and 6 columns.

-What's new is the column attribute.
+What's new is the columns attribute.

 In contrast to NumPy, the columns in pandas data frames have a label/name.